-The sinking of the Titanic on April 15, 1912 was a defining event of the first half of the 20th century, and the nearly 1,500 souls that were lost continues to fascinate the world.
+The sinking of the Titanic on April 15, 1912, was a defining event of the first half of the 20th century, and the nearly 1,500 souls that were lost continues to fascinate the world.
 In writing her book Titanic, Voices from the Disaster, author Deborah Hopkinson explored some of the stories of ordinary people whose lives were changed that fateful night.
-Here are three passengers who traveled in first, second, and third class.
+Here are three passengers who traveled in first, second and third class:

 First-Class Passenger: Jack Thayer

 Of the 2,208 people on board the Titanic, 712 survived.
-Jack was reunited with his mother on board the rescue ship, the Carpathia, early the next morning.
+Thayer was reunited with his mother on board the rescue ship, the Carpathia, early the next morning.
 It was only then he found out that his father hadn’t survived.

 Second-Class Passengers: The Collyer Family

-Harvey and Charlotte Collyer and their eight-year-old daughter, Marjorie had left home in England.
+Harvey and Charlotte Collyer and their 8-year-old daughter, Marjorie had left home in England.
 They were heading to a new life on an Idaho farm to improve Charlotte’s health.
 When the Titanic stopped briefly in Queenstown to pick up more passengers – and drop off any mail that passengers had written — Harvey sent a cheery postcard to his folks, saying in part:

 “My dear Mum and Dad, It don’t seem possible we are out on the briny writing to you.
 Well dears so far we are having a delightful trip the weather is beautiful and the ship magnificent …We will post again at New York…lots of love don’t worry about us.”